piotr-jarosz/bash-training/README.md

 Home backup script

 ### TODO:
-* handle parameters
+* handle parameters - IN PROGRESS
-* override config file throught parameters
+* override config file throught parameters - IN PROGRESS
+* help and usage - IN PROGRESS
+* accepting different compression algorithms as arguments
+* error handler.
+* config check
+* possibility backup to sftp

 ### Done
+* logging
 * handle configuration sfile
 * use rsync to perform the actual backup.
 * offer a choice of tar or rsync.